Opinion / Guest Commentary / Our Readers Write:

 We hope you’ll make a similar choice when deciding on your gym membership.
 Because sometimes, spending your hard earned money in the wrong place comes at a much higher price than the transaction.

 — Brett Murphy and Kera Murphy are the owners of La Jolla Sports Club at 7825 Fay Ave., La Jolla.
-Brett Murphy is also a board member on the La Jolla Village Merchants Association.
+Brett Murphy is also president of the La Jolla Village Merchants Association.

 What’s on YOUR mind?